 Greater Manchester Walking Football League

-The Greater Manchester Walking Football League will run in seasons, Spring and Autumn, with each season consisting of 4 fixture dates.
-All fixture dates will take place on the new 3G facility at Heywood Sports Village, West Starkie Street, Heywood, OL10 4TW on the first Friday of each month.
+The Greater Manchester Walking Football League runs in seasons, Spring and Autumn, with each season consisting of 4 monthly fixture dates.
+All fixture dates take place on the new 3G facility at Heywood Sports Village, West Starkey Street, Heywood, OL10 4TW.